 The Canterbury Journey represents a major five-year development of the Cathedral, of which we are now just over 18 months into.
-The programme will conserve and safeguard this beautiful building’s heritage for future generations and enrich the experience of this who visit.
+The programme will conserve and safeguard this beautiful building’s heritage for future generations and enrich the experience of those who visit.

 This essential work is possible thanks to a Heritage Lottery Fund total grant of £13.8 million and the generosity of trusts and individuals in the UK and USA who have given £10.9 million through the Canterbury Cathedral Trust. £250,000 was donated by The Friends of Canterbury Cathedral.

 During the course of The Canterbury Journey, the western end of the Cathedral is being restored and enhanced with repairs to the West Towers, Nave roof and Christ Church Gate and landscaping designed to significantly improve access and bring visual coherence to the South Precincts.
 See updates on the Physical Works here.